Add/Drop and Withdrawal

 Course Withdrawal Period

 - Tuition and fees are not adjusted for course withdrawals during this period; tuition will be assessed at 100%.

 - During the Course Withdrawal Period, which begins after the Add/Drop Period ends, courses may be dropped and a “W” (withdrawal) will be recorded on the academic record.

 - The Course Withdrawal Period for each course is listed in the course details in RAMweb and is also visible from the RAMweb home page for each student (My Weekly Schedule > Course Details Link).

 - Students complete course withdrawals by course in RAMweb.

-- Requests for course withdrawals after the extended withdrawal deadline are considered through the registration appeal process.
+- Requests for course withdrawals after the deadline are considered through the registration appeal process.

 Need to withdraw from a course after the deadline?
 Please review the information on the Registrar’s Registration Changes web resource.
 For assistance with the implications and next steps, please contact staff in the Office of the Registrar through their Contact Us web page.

 University Withdrawals are not processed during the CSU Summer office as students may drop or withdraw from each course through RAMweb.
 Students may check dates and deadlines for each section on their weekly class schedule (Registered Course Details link) from their RAMweb home page.